Emblem21-OpenSource/flownote/docs/03-flow.md

 Flows contain Nodes and Milestones that are connected together via Channels.
 Flows can also connect to Flows to maximize reuse of business logic.

+## Configuring

+* `showState` will show the consolidated state of all transformations that applied to the Request when `request.asResult` is called.
+* `showTrace` will show all transitions between Nodes, Milestones, and Channels the Request made when `request.asResult` is called.
+* `showChanges` will show all changes made to the Request when `request.asResult` is called.

 ## Examples

 Coming soon!